zhoudw-zdw/RevisitingCIL/README.md

 These subsets are sampled from the original datasets.
 Please note that I do not have the right to distribute these datasets.
 If the distribution violates the license, I shall provide the filenames instead.

+The md5sum information can be found in this [issue](https://github.com/zhoudw-zdw/RevisitingCIL/issues/5).

 You need to modify the path of the datasets in `./utils/data.py`  according to your own path.

 ## Running scripts